Stanley Johnson (writer): Personal life

 Stanley Johnson attended Sherborne School, Dorset.
 While still an undergraduate studying English at Exeter College, Oxford, he took part in the Marco Polo Expedition with Tim Severin and Michael de Larrabeiti, travelling on a motorcycle and sidecar from Oxford to Venice and on to India and Afghanistan.
 The adventure led to the publication of Severin's 1964 book Tracking Marco Polo, with photographs by de Larrabeiti.

-While studying at Columbia University in 1963, Johnson married the painter Charlotte Fawcett in Marylebone, with whom he had four children: Boris, former Leader of the Conservative Party and Prime Minister of the United Kingdom; Rachel, journalist and former editor-in-chief of The Lady; Jo, former Conservative MP for Orpington, former Minister of State for Universities, and former Head of the Lex Column at the Financial Times; and Leo, film-maker and entrepreneur.
-He dropped out of Columbia after a year.
+Johnson started studying at Columbia University in 1963, but dropped out after a year.
+While at Columbia he married the painter Charlotte Fawcett in Marylebone, with whom he had four children: Boris, former Leader of the Conservative Party and Prime Minister of the United Kingdom; Rachel, journalist and former editor-in-chief of The Lady; Jo, former Conservative member of Parliament (MP) for Orpington, former Minister of State for Universities, and former Head of the Lex Column at the Financial Times; and Leo, filmmaker and entrepreneur.
 Johnson and Fawcett divorced in 1979.
-He married Jennifer Kidd in Westminster in 1981 and they had two children, Julia and Maximilian.
+Johnson married Jennifer Kidd in Westminster in 1981, and they had two children: Julia and Maximilian.

 In July 2020, during the COVID-19 pandemic, Johnson posted pictures on Instagram of himself travelling to Athens, Greece.
-He was criticised by Liberal Democrat MP Jamie Stone for travelling at a time when guidance under lockdown was to avoid "all but essential international travel".
+He was criticised by the Liberal Democrat MP Jamie Stone for travelling at a time when guidance under lockdown was to avoid "all but essential international travel".
 At the time, Greece had reopened its borders but banned direct travel from the United Kingdom; Johnson had circumvented Greece's rules by travelling via Bulgaria.

-In December 2020, Johnson stated that he was applying for a French passport to retain mobility and residence rights in the European Union, saying: "It's not a question of becoming French.
-If I understand correctly I am French!
-My mother was born in France, her mother was completely French as was her grandfather."
+In December 2020 Johnson said that he was applying for a French passport as his mother and her parents were French.
+After subsequently being awarded French citizenship Johnson stated that he was delighted.

 Career

-Johnson has previously worked at the World Bank and was the Head of Prevention of Pollution Division at the European Commission from 1973 to 1979.
-He has a great interest in the environment.
-In 2010 he became chairman of the Gorilla Organisation, a body dedicated to saving the world's last remaining gorillas from extinction.
-He was previously a board member of Plantlife International.
+Johnson was the recipient of a United States, Harkness Fellowship and was then employed at the World Bank in Washington, D.C. during the 1960s.
+He went on to become the head of Prevention of Pollution Division at the European Commission (EC) in Brussels from 1973, acting briefly as advisor to the head of ECPS in May 1979, before taking a leave of absence a month later.
+He resumed his former role with the EC in 1984, until taking a second leave of absence in 1990, this time to work in the field of international environmental policy.
+He retired early from the EC in 1994.